VaishnaviKenjale/Data-Analysis-WebApp/README.md

 # How to run streamlit app in your browser :
       streamlit run Data_Analysis_WebApp.py

-# You can now view your Streamlit app in your browser.
+# You can now view your Streamlit app in your browser :

 ![Screenshot (858)](https://github.com/user-attachments/assets/3ce6be84-dbe2-4aa4-a7f4-d16095fcd570)
 ![Screenshot (859)](https://github.com/user-attachments/assets/18ae93a6-5fd9-436b-96b4-365e0c4dffb0)